llvm/llvm-project/llvm/docs/Coroutines.rst

 CoroSplit
 ---------
 The pass CoroSplit builds coroutine frame and outlines resume and destroy parts into separate functions.
-This pass also lowers `coro.await.suspend`_, `coro.await.suspend.bool`_ and `coro.await.suspend.handle`_ intrinsics.
+This pass also lowers `coro.await.suspend.void`_, `coro.await.suspend.bool`_ and `coro.await.suspend.handle`_ intrinsics.